-As an example, we show in Table 3 (from [8]) the LTL expression of the precedence behavior for the cited scopes.
+As an example, we show in Table 1 (from [9]) the LTL expression of the precedence behavior for the cited scopes.

 Contracts and queries are generated as conjunctions of clauses expressed as LTL properties.
-Our generator randomly generates LTL properties using the distribution reported in [8]; at each generation it substitutes the variable placeholders (e.g. p, q) with variables from the common vocabulary.
+Our generator randomly generates LTL properties using the distribution reported in [9]; at each generation it substitutes the variable placeholders (e.g. p, q) with variables from the common vocabulary.
 Given a parameter n, it generates a contract or query specification formed by the conjunction of n properties thus generated.
+We refer to [6] for detailed examples of our generated contracts and queries.